allusive-dev/compfy/README.md

 A Fork of Pijulius picom published by Allusive.

 ## What it adds
-Makes the animations way smoother and more customizable.
+Makes the animations way smoother and more customizable than the base picom package.

 ## Installation